 Buildings consume large amounts of energy for heating, cooling, lighting and other functions, but they can also be a significant asset to the grid through load shifting, demand response, and aggregation of distributed generation.
-According to the National Association of State Energy Officials (NASEO), greater optimization of the significant energy demand and supply functions that buildings offer-on an automated basis-has far reaching electricity policy and regulatory implications.
+Greater optimization of the significant energy demand and supply functions that buildings offer-on an automated basis-has far reaching electricity policy and regulatory implications.
 The benefits include lower costs, enhanced resilience, reduced peak loads, enhanced energy efficiency and better integration of distributed energy resources.2 Building-to-Grid Integration funding should include grid investments to facilitate aggregation and management of building loads, grid-connected Energy Management Systems and equipment/appliances within the building, and Advanced Meter Infrastructure (AMI) at the grid-building interface.
 Advanced metering infrastructure is an essential tool for increasing grid flexibility and gaining visibility into the system to improve grid planning, operations and interconnection requests--but only if the meters include key capabilities at the time the meter is installed.